 The investigator must include in the animal protocol a written description of clear endpoints that fall within the above guidelines and adhere to the approved endpoints.
 If exceptions to the guidelines are requested, a clear, scientifically justifiable rationale must be described.
 In addition, any measures that will be taken to ensure the animals’ comfort and well-being must be clearly described in the protocol and subsequently provided to the animals.
 All monitoring and treatments must be documented.

-The veterinary clinical staff will investigate any observed tumor to determine if they meet the approved endpoint criteria.
+The veterinary clinical staff will evaluate any reported tumor to determine if they meet the approved endpoint criteria.
 If so, the investigator will be contacted so that euthanasia can be performed as soon as reasonably possible.
 If the investigator is not available or does not respond, the veterinary staff will arrange for timely euthanasia.

-The ACUC shall review proposed protocols for conformity to these guidelines and enforce compliance.
+The IACUC shall review proposed protocols for conformity to these guidelines and enforce compliance.